 - 2 x DC motors

-Demonstrating the Car Controller feature within the SAM Space app, students explored the functionality of using the iPad as a remote to manoeuvre their car.
-The students’ task was to continue developing their car from Lesson 2, transforming it into an Ambulance with a flashing light and siren.
-Working in groups, they each tinkered with a range of functions to successfully create their Ambulance’s with a variety of code, yet all achieving the same outcome.
-Each group shared to the class the code they developed to successful create their Ambulance, showcasing various strategies that were used and highlighting that there was multiple ways to achieve the end result.
+Demonstrating the Car Controller feature within the SAM Space app, students explored the functionality of using the tablet as a remote to manoeuvre their car.
+The students’ task was to continue developing their car from Lesson 2, transforming it into an ambulance with a flashing light and siren.
+Working in groups, they each tinkered with a range of functions to successfully create their ambulances with a variety of code, yet all achieving the same outcome.
+Each group shared with the class the code they developed to successfully create their ambulance, showcasing various strategies that were used and highlighting that there were multiple ways to achieve the end result.